rimutaka/posts/cloudfront-analytics/readme.md

-# Using CloudFront metrics instead of Google Analytics
+# Replacing Google Analytics with CloudFront metrics
 #### A detailed look at AWS website monitoring tools built into AWS CloudFront

 I had to build a landing page to validate a [free proofreading community](https://feedback.farm) idea a few days ago.
 It was just a single page with 2 images and an email sign up form.
 The easiest hosting option was [AWS S3 + CloudFront + Route53](https://dev.to/jillesvangurp/using-cloudfront-s3-and-route-53-for-hosting-395o).
 I decided not to add the obligatory Google Analytics JS tracker and rely on the analytics provided by CloudFront.